-Tell me about your latest book and what inspired you to write it?
+Tell me about your latest book and what inspired you to write/create it?

-How many hours a day/days a week do you write?
+Describe your writing and creative routine.
+How many hours a day/days a week do you write and illustrate?

-Do you read your book reviews?
+How do you go about obtaining book reviews?
+Do you read them?
 How do you deal with the good and the bad ones?

 Do you prefer reading print, audio or ebooks?
 Why?

-What do you think is going to change next in the self-publishing landscape?
+There are many trends in self-publishing that have come and gone.
+What do you think is going to change next in the self or traditional publishing landscape?

 What advice do you have for aspiring authors?